MoroccanRubyist/moroccanrubyist.github.io/_posts/2014-01-10-Arrays-and-hashes-in-ruby.markdown

 description: Basic data structures tutorial explaining how to use Arrays, Hashes, and some of their useful methods to store and retrieve different types of data.
 youtube: mRbpUm3lUKg
 ---

-### What you'll learn?
-* Arrays and Hashes declaration
-* Basic data manipulation with Arrays and Hashes
-* Using Symbols in Hashes